idanrk/Task_Manager_back/README.md

 # Task Manager Backend Side - Node.js Project

-*  Backend For Task Manager REST API.
-Working with Databases, authentications with tokens, sending emails and more.
+*  The task manager is built over MongoDB, allowing the user to register, log in, update, and upload an avatar profile picture.
+The user can manage his TODO tasks, filter searches, and scroll through pages.
-*  The task manager lets you fully manage your user account, uploading an avatar profile picture and auto sending welcome/goodbye emails.
+*  The CRUD methods are secured with tokens and provided with nice emails to the user's account.
 *  Modules used: express,mongodb,mongoose,validators,bcrypt.js,multer,nodemon and more.
 *  You can run the code on your local machine using: `npm run dev`
 *  Make sure to add ENV Variables: